-The four universities are the embodiment of Berlin’s science and educate young scientists in the city: more than 100,000 students are enrolled there in 565 degree programs.
-Over 1,600 professors, of which 178 are international, teach at the four institutions.
+The four universities and the Charité Medical University are the embodiment of Berlin’s science and educate young scientists in the city: about 118,000 students are enrolled at these institutions.

 Free University of Berlin (FU Berlin)